jchancellor-ms/Azure-Firewall-IPGroup/README.md

 # Issues
 [(Back to top)](#table-of-contents)

-There are several issues to pay attention to when using this configuration.
 - Ensure that the JSON file is properly formed JSON with a configuration that is valid.
 Invalid JSON can generate unusual errors that may be difficult to troubleshoot.